You have probably heard or read about the potential for surgical complications related to vaginal mesh implant surgery.

-We believe all women with urinary incontinence and vaginal prolapse should be offered non-surgical treatment options such as physical therapy, pessary, or clinical observation to improve pelvic floor muscle function first before considering a surgical treatment.
+We believe all women with urinary incontinence and vaginal prolapse should first be offered non-surgical treatment options such as physical therapy, pessary or clinical observation to improve pelvic floor muscle function – before considering a surgical treatment.

-Unfortunately, many women have had failed native tissue repairs for vaginal incontinence and prolapse, and they have recurrent symptoms of incontinence, vaginal bulge, pain, or infections.
+Many women have had failed native tissue repairs for vaginal incontinence and prolapse, leaving them with recurrent symptoms of incontinence, vaginal bulge, pain or infections.
 The failure rate of a primary native tissue repair can be as high as 40% and the failure rate is even higher for a re-do of a native tissue repair.

 What to Expect